TahmidAhmed2000/Gov1347/posts/week_6.md

 ## Overview

 Different political parties typically have different voter demographics.
 For example, minorities are more likely to vote democrat while white people are more likely to vote republican.
 Moreover, demographics can also be mobilized during election cycles.
 For example, in light of the BLM movement, it is possible that black voters are more likely to [mobilize](https://fivethirtyeight.com/features/the-partisan-gender-and-generational-differences-among-black-voters-heading-into-election-day/) and vote for a democratic candidate.
 In this project, we will look at how surges in certain demographic blocs will affect democratic vote share.
-From a recent study from [Pew](https://www.pewresearch.org/methods/2020/09/08/democrats-made-gains-from-multiple-sources-in-2018-midterm-victories/), it seems that changes in demographic blocs for african americans, females, and young voters tend to have a signficant impact on democratic popular vote share.
+From a recent study from [Pew](https://www.pewresearch.org/methods/2020/09/08/democrats-made-gains-from-multiple-sources-in-2018-midterm-victories/), it seems that changes in demographic blocs of african americans, females, and young voters tend to have a signficant impact on democratic popular vote share.
 Thus, we will pay close attention to the changes in these particular demographic blocs.

 ## Historical demographic effects

 ![](../figures/demographic_table.png)

 According to Table 1, we can see historically how changes in demographic blocs affect popular vote share for democrats under a linear model.
 It appears that the black and female vote play a significant impact on democratic vote share.
 For example, an increase in one percent of african americans voting increases democratic popular vote share by around **5.7%**.
 Likewise, an increase in one percent of females voting increases democratic popular vote share by around **7%**.
-Evidently, both changes in demographic blocs for black people and females have a p-value less than 0.01 and are significant.
+Evidently, both changes in demographic blocs of black people and females have a p-value less than 0.01 and are significant.

 ## Prediction model with hypothetical changes in key demographic blocs